Galal-pic/Kafka-Flink/README.md

 1. **Producer**: Reads data from a CSV file and streams it to a Kafka topic.
 2. **Consumer**: Consumes messages, applies predictions, and inserts them into a MySQL database.
 3. **Database**: MySQL stores the processed data.
-4. **Machine Learning**: Pre-trained model predicts fraud likelihood.
+4. **Machine Learning**: Pre-trained model predicts fraud likelihood .

 ---